matthewsausner/configurex-test/README.md

 for styling the app components(input field, button, etc.) and jQuery is used to perform the POST request to the server.

-`FibController.java` holds the class responsible for calculating and returning the next fibonacci number based on the user input. `fibformhandler.js` sends a POST request to the route mapped by the fib controller and inserts an alert with the correct output.
+`FibController.java` is responsible for calculating and returning the next fibonacci number based on the user input. `fibformhandler.js` sends a POST request to the route mapped by the fib controller and inserts an alert with the correct output.
 Inserts an error message if input cannot be cast to an integer.